Azmi Mikati: Career

 Investcom, founded in 1982, was a Middle Eastern mobile telecommunications network provider.
 Under Mikati's leadership, the company's sales grew from $30 million to close to $1 billion.
 In 2005, Investcom was added to the Dubai International Financial Exchange and the London Stock Exchange (LSE) in what was known to be the largest listing of a Middle Eastern company on the LSE, making Mikati the youngest CEO of a publicly traded Middle Eastern company at the time.

 The following year, Investcom was bought by the leading African mobile operator MTN for $5.5 billion.
 Mikati was appointed Non-Executive Director of the MTN Group in July 2006.

-Mikati is CEO of the M1 Group, a family investment holding company that was founded by former Lebanese Prime Minister Najib Mikati and his brother Taha.
+Azmi Mikati is CEO of the M1 Group, a family investment holding company that was founded by Azmi's father Taha and uncle Najib Mikati.
 In addition to holding a 10% stake in the South Africa-based telecommunications company MTN, M1 Group is invested in various sectors and geographies such as real estate, aviation, cement, fashion, retail, energy and banking.